 Rob's practice focuses on all aspects of personal injury and clinical negligence and the impact of the Human Rights Act on those areas.
-He acts for a wide range of clients, both claimants and defendants.
+He acts for a wide range of clients, both claimants and defence insurers.
 Rob has a heavy caseload of catastrophic injury work, involving brain and spinal injuries (including numerous claims for children with cerebral palsy).
 He specialises in claims with an international element.

-He is an editor of Kemp & Kemp (chapters on conflict of laws, accommodation claims, mentally incapable claimants and PPOs) and writes a chapter on the liability of public authorities for Butterworths Personal Injury Litigation Service.
-He is currently Chair of PIBA from March 2016 to March 2018.
+He is an editor of Kemp & Kemp (chapters on conflict of laws, accommodation claims, mentally incapable claimants, PPOs, vicarious liability and brain injuries).
+He was Chair of PIBA from March 2016 to March 2018.

 Rob was appointed Queen's Counsel in 2010.
 He is also an arbitrator for PIcARBS, the Personal Injury claims Arbitration Service.

-Rob won the Legal 500 UK Awards as Personal Injury & Clinical Negligence Silk of the Year in 2015 (short-listed in 2016, 2014), and won the category of Personal Injury & Clinical Negligence Silk of the Year at the 2013 Chambers UK Bar Awards.
+Rob won the Legal 500 UK Awards as Personal Injury & Clinical Negligence Silk of the Year in 2015 (short-listed in 2014, 2016 and 2017), and won the category of Personal Injury & Clinical Negligence Silk of the Year at the 2013 Chambers UK Bar Awards (short-listed in 2019).

 The case of X v Dartford NHS Trust & Gravesham 1 WLR 3647, in which the Court of Appeal accepted Rob's submission to change the approach to anonymity in approval hearings, won the Eclipse Proclaim Personal Injury Awards Outstanding Case of the Year 2015.
 In April 2015, he won 'Lawyer of the Year' at the Modern Claims Awards.